sosuisen/jukdoc-ee/README.md

 - Logback
   - For logging.

-# AI concepts integrated with Jakarta EE
+# AI concepts integrated with Java and Jakarta EE

 # Code Structure